Gavin-Persad/learnworldsscrape/readme.md

    The script will log into the specified website, navigate to the target page, and extract the inner text of the specified `<div>` element.
 The extracted content will be saved as MDX and HTML files in the `scraped_content` directory.

+3. Press `ctl c` to terminate the process any time.

 ## Output

 The extracted content will be saved in the `scraped_content` directory with filenames based on the page titles.
 Each page will have both an MDX file and an HTML file for debugging purposes.